Before a Hurricane

 - Do not remove fallen trees or do any digging without calling 811 to locate your utility lines and FPU to locate your fuel lines

 - Keep away from any loose, dangling or drowned power lines and report them immediately

 - Drive only when necessary, avoiding any flooded roads, fallen objects, weakened walls/bridges and other traffic hazards

 Important Notice For The Disabled or Special Needs Customers

 The Special Needs Registry Shelter Program is designed to provide hurricane or disaster related evacuation assistance and care for those without other alternatives.
 If you or a member of your family need transportation assistance or have a health/medical condition that requires medical attention while at a shelter or during disaster related evacuation, you should register for this program.
 If you are a client of a hospice or home health care agency, you should ensure that they have already registered you into the system.
 Otherwise, you can access the Special Needs Registry Shelter Program by going on-line to snr.floridadisaster.org.
 You will need to log-in, create a password and then access the portal.
 If you have any questions or do not have internet access, please contact your local Emergency Management Agency (EMA) Office.
 A list of EMA offices can be found at the Florida Disaster website.

 Storm Safety For Specific Appliances

 Many natural gas appliances continue to operate when the power goes out.
 However, certain manufacturers and models feature ‘safety valves’ that will automatically discontinue the flow of natural gas in the event of a power outage.
 Consult your user’s manual for specific operating instructions and guidelines, important safety features and more.
-Or, call FPU at 800.427.7712 and we will do our best to further advise.
+Or contact your local FPU office and we will do our best to assist you.